husarion/webui-ros-joystick/README.md

     ```bash
     roslaunch webui-ros-joystick rosbot_pro.launch
     ```

 - for Gazebo simulator:

     ```bash
     roslaunch webui-ros-joystick rosbot_sim.launch
     ```

-Once all nodes are running, go to web browser and type in address bar:
+Once all nodes are running, go to the web browser and type in the address bar:

 ```bash
 ROSBOT_IP_ADDRESS:8000
 ```

-You need to substitute phrase `ROSBOT_IP_ADDRESS` with IP address of your device.
+You need to substitute the phrase `ROSBOT_IP_ADDRESS` with the IP address of your device.